MiquelLluis/watpy-fork/README.md

  * `CoRe_run()` to work with one simulation run data in a CoRe repository, see [coredb.py](watpy/coredb/coredb.py)
  * `CoRe_h5()` to work with HDF5 data, see [coredb.py](watpy/utils/coreh5.py)
  * `CoRe_md()` to manage the metadata, see [metadata.py](watpy/codedb/metadata.py)

+Please note that in order to use this package one needs to type `watpy` only, e.g. `import watpy`.

+See [watpy_CoReDB.ipynb](https://git.tpi.uni-jena.de/core/watpy/-/blob/master/tutorials/watpy_CoReDB.ipynb) and [watpy_wave.ipynb](https://git.tpi.uni-jena.de/core/watpy/-/blob/master/tutorials/watpy_wave.ipynb) for our tutorials on the CoRe DB and waveforms.

 ## Features